Updated November 19th, 2022 by Travel the Greek Way

 The trail passes from Ellinomouseio, and if you walk for 150 meters down the main asphalt you will find a signed post where the kalderimi (Greek type of trail found in rural and islands) begins.

-Chorefto beach (or Horefto) is one of the most beautiful beaches of Pelion.
+Chorefto beach (or Horefto) is one of the most beautiful beaches in Pelion Mt.
 It is a popular beach with soft golden sand and crystal clear blue-green waters of the Aegean Sea.

 As Chorefto beach has 2.5 km in length, there is a part of it that is busy and organized especially during August but also many quieter and secluded spots to choose from if you prefer the quiet beach scene.